JustinLeighton/Project_Hopper/README.md

 Project Hopper's purpose is to allow for easier 'hopping' between projects and project folders via a CLI tool with minimal typing.
 The goal is simply having to type 'dev' in order to jump into any IDE form within any project folder.

-To start using, run setup to register the "dev" command.
+To start using, run setup to register the 'dev' command.

 ```console
 pip install .